TenthPres/TouchPoint-WP/README.md

 ### License
 This plugin is released under the AGPL, which is "very strong copy-left".
 Therefore, if you change this code and use it in production, you *MUST* make your changes available.

+## Support
+We're a church, not a software company.
+However, we really do want to see you thrive.
+While we won't make any guarantees about support, we do try to be pretty responsive in troubleshooting.
+Get in touch or open an issue if you have questions.